MalihaUCF/Machine-Learning-Course-Assignments-Spring-2019/Assignment3/Assignment3.md

 In this part of the assignment , we were allowed to train the last conv layers of VGG-19 model, hence we fine tuned the model we used in problem 1.

 We observed a significant increase in our validation score.
+We had to tweak our learning rate which we decreased to 1e-5, using same RMSprop optimizer.
 We were able to get **95% validation** accuracy and no overfitting.

 [Problem 2 solution](https://github.com/MalihaUCF/Machine-Learning-Course-Assignments-Spring-2019/blob/master/Assignment3/Problem2_HW3_functionalAPI.ipynb)